Kitware/ParaView/Documentation/release/dev/deprecation-removals.md

 * In `pqRenderView`, the `selectOnSurface()` method has been removed in favor of `selectCellsOnSurface` and `selectFrustum` in favor of `selectFrustumCells` (deprecated in 5.11).
+* `pqServerResource::sessionServer()` and `::setSessionServer()` methods have
+  been removed (deprecated in 5.11).
+Any calls should just be removed and the resource used directly instead.